iter8-tools/docs/docs/tutorials/integrations/knative.md

 ## Quick start

-### Install Iter8 CLI

-Install the latest stable release of the Iter8 CLI using `brew` as follows.
+Install Iter8 CLI using `brew` as follows.
+You can also install using pre-built binaries, or use Iter8 inside a GitHub Actions pipeline as described [here](https://iter8.tools/0.11/getting-started/install/).

 ```shell
 brew tap iter8-tools/iter8
 brew install iter8@0.11
 ```

-You can also install the Iter8 CLI using pre-built binaries, or use Iter8 inside a GitHub Actions pipeline as described [here](https://iter8.tools/0.11/getting-started/install/).

 ### Tutorial: Performance test for Knative HTTP service
 Launch an Iter8 experiment that generates load for a Knative HTTP service and validates its service-level objectives (SLOs).
 The setup of this experiment is illustrated in the figure below.